qdrant/java-client/README.md

 > Not yet published.

+> [!IMPORTANT]
+> Requires Java 8 or above.

 To install the library, add the following lines to your build config file.
-Requires JDK 17 or above.

 #### Maven
 ```xml
 <dependency>